 TRYOUT PROCESS

 Within the limits of a volunteer organization, MVSA strives to make the tryout process as impartial as possible.
-During tryouts, two or three judges evaluate each player at each skill level including: hitting, bunting, fielding grounders, fielding fly balls, sliding and base running.
+During tryouts, two judges evaluate each player at each skill level including: hitting, bunting, fielding grounders, fielding fly balls, sliding and base running.
 A committee consisting of the President, Treasurer and VP of Traveling are responsible for the selection of Judges.
-Judges do not judge their own daughters.
 No adjustments to the tryout tests or procedures are to be made once the tryout begins.

 TRYOUT ATTENDANCE